vespa-engine/sample-apps/dense-passage-retrieval-with-ann/README.md

 <!-- Copyright Verizon Media.
 Licensed under the terms of the Apache 2.0 license.
 See LICENSE in the project root.-->

-# Vespa sample application - Wikipedia Passage Retrieval for Open-Domain Question Answering
+# Vespa sample application - Open-Domain Question Answering

-In this sample application we use Vespa.ai's support for [fast approximate nearest neighbor search](https://docs.vespa.ai/documentation/approximate-nn-hnsw.html) to perform dense embedding retrieval for question answering using Facebook's [Dense Passage Retriever Model](https://github.com/facebookresearch/DPR) described in the [Dense Passage Retrieval for Open-Domain Question Answering](https://arxiv.org/abs/2004.04906) paper.
+In this sample application we use Vespa.ai's support for [fast approximate nearest neighbor search](https://docs.vespa.ai/documentation/approximate-nn-hnsw.html) to perform dense embedding retrieval over Wikipedia for question answering using Facebook's [Dense Passage Retriever Model](https://github.com/facebookresearch/DPR) described in the [Dense Passage Retrieval for Open-Domain Question Answering](https://arxiv.org/abs/2004.04906) paper.

-We reproduce the retrieval metrics as reported in the paper where the trained dense embedding representation and retrieval outperforms sparse term based retrieval (TF-IDF variants).
-We also introduce a simple hybrid model which combines sparse and dense retrieval which gives a lift in accuracy for top-k retrieval metrics (Recall@10 and Recall@20).
+We reproduce the retrieval metrics and reader evaluation metrics as reported in the paper where the trained dense embedding representation and retrieval outperforms sparse term based retrieval (TF-IDF variants).
+We also introduce a simple
+hybrid model which combines sparse and dense retrieval which gives a small lift in accuracy for top-k retrieval metrics.

 Using Vespa.ai as serving engine for passage retrieval for question answering allows representing both sparse term based and dense embedding retrieval in the same schema, which also enables hybrid retrieval using a combination of the two approaches.
+With Vespa's support for running Transformer based models like BERT via Vespa's ONNX run time support we are also able to deploy the DPR BERT query embedding encoder used for the dense embedding retrieval in the same system and also the DPR BERT based Reader component which re-scores the retrieved passages and finds the best answer spans.

 ## Question Answering System Architecture